Brexpiprazole

-Brexpiprazole, sold under the brand name Rexulti among others, is a medication used for the treatment of major depressive disorder and schizophrenia.
-It is an atypical antipsychotic.
+Brexpiprazole, sold under the brand name Rexulti among others, is an atypical antipsychotic medication used for the treatment of major depressive disorder, schizophrenia, and agitation associated with dementia due to Alzheimer's disease.

-The most common side effects include akathisia (a constant urge to move, which may affect around 6 in 100 people) and weight gain (which may affect around 4 in 100 people).
+The most common side effects include akathisia (a constant urge to move) and weight gain.
+The most common side effects among people with agitation associated with dementia due to Alzheimer's disease include headache, dizziness, urinary tract infection, nasopharyngitis, and sleep disturbances (both somnolence and insomnia).

 Brexpiprazole was developed by Otsuka and Lundbeck, and is considered to be a successor to aripiprazole (Abilify).
 It was approved for medical use in the United States in July 2015.
-It is available as a generic medication.
+A generic version was approved in August 2022.
+Brexpiprazole is the first treatment approved by the US Food and Drug Administration (FDA) for agitation associated with dementia due to Alzheimer's disease.

 Medical uses

 In the United States and Canada, brexpiprazole is indicated as an adjunctive therapy to antidepressants for the treatment of major depressive disorder and for the treatment of schizophrenia.
+In May 2023, the indication for brexpiprazole was expanded in the US to include the treatment of agitation associated with dementia due to Alzheimer's disease.

 In Australia and the European Union, brexpiprazole is indicated for the treatment of schizophrenia.

-Brexpiprazole is approved for the indication of schizophrenia in Canada, United States, Australia, Japan and the European Union.
-In 2019, it was also approved in Canada as adjunctive treatment in major depressive disorder.
 In 2020, it was approved in Brazil only as an adjunctive to the treatment of major depressive disorder.
-In the United States it was given extended approval for schizophrenia in 2022, for the treatment of children from ages 13 to 17.